Cloud-NC-Engineering-Thailand/cloudnc-docker-lab/docker-security-network/step2/security2.md

 2. `WORKDIR (/path/to/workdir)` - Sets the folder inside the container where commands will be executed.
 3. `COPY (path of file or folder that you want to copy) (destination of the file or folder) ` - Moves files or folders from your computer to the container.
 4. `EXPOSE (number of port that the image will be running on)` - Declares the port on which the container will listen for incoming connections.
-5. `CMD ["(command line)"]` - Defines the default command to run when the container starts.
+5. `CMD ["(command line)"]` - Defines the default command to run when the container starts
-6. `ENV NODE_ENV production` - Use to tell the node that our environment variable will be on porduction mode
+6. `ENV NODE_ENV production` - Use to tell the node that our environment variable will be on production mode
 7.
 `ARG NODEJSPORT`
 `ENV NODEJSPORT $NODEJSPORT`